KwanThink/QCar2_Experiments/README.md

 - **OAMPC Mk1c:** like Mk2, 2D Goal Pose is only a trigger for the predefined trajectory.

 For NMPC and FLMPC, an acados solver must be generated before building the ROS2 workspace.

+The provided `Maps` folder should be placed at `/home/nvidia/Maps`.

 ---